🎯 Ready to improve your time? Get our proven training program

 HyroxDataLab Research Team

-The answer depends on your age, gender, and division.
+Comparing your HYROX times to other athletes can be confusing.
 A 1:30:00 finish might be world-class for a 55-year-old woman but average for a 25-year-old male athlete.

-We analyzed over 10,000 HYROX race results to give you real benchmarks—not aspirational guesses, but actual data from real athletes.
+We analyzed over 700,000 HYROX race results to give you real benchmarks for HYROX times—not aspirational guesses, but actual data from real athletes across all age groups.

-Here's what most people want to know upfront:
+Here's what most people want to know upfront—real HYROX times from 700,000+ finishers:

 Men (Open/Individual)